anthonydb/practical-sql-2/resources.md

 [DBeaver](https://dbeaver.com/): Described as a “universal database tool” that works with PostgreSQL.
 MySQL, and many other databases, it includes a visual query builder, code auto-completion and other advanced features.
 Paid and free versions for Windows, macOS, and Linux.

 [DataGrip](https://www.jetbrains.com/datagrip/): A SQL development environment that offers code completion, bug detection, and suggestions for streamlining code, among many other features.
-It’s a paid product, but the company, JetBrains, offers discounts and free versions for students, educators, and nonprofits.
+A paid product that is now [free for non-commercial use](https://blog.jetbrains.com/datagrip/2025/10/01/datagrip-is-now-free-for-non-commercial-use/).

 [Navicat](https://www.navicat.com/): A richly featured SQL development environment with versions that support PostgreSQL as well as other databases, including MySQL, Oracle, MongoDB, and Microsoft SQL Server.
 Navicat is a paid version only, but the company offers a 14-day free trial.

 [Postbird](https://github.com/Paxa/postbird/): A simple cross-platform PostgreSQL GUI for writing queries and viewing objects.
 Free and open source.

 [Postico](https://eggerapps.at/postico/): A macOS-only client from the maker of Postgres.app that takes its cues from Apple design.
 The full version is paid, but a restricted-feature version is available with no time limit.

-[PSequel](https://www.psequel.com/): Also macOS-only, PSequel is a free PostgreSQL client that is decidedly minimalist (see ).

 A trial version can help you decide whether a paid product is right for you.